hirasawayui1991/discord-group-leaver/README.md

 Automatic group exit tool.

 # Important
-I am not responsible for any problems caused by this tool.
+1. I am not responsible for any problems caused by this tool.
+2. Automating user accounts on Discord is a violation of the terms of service and is therefore not supported by Discord.